purescript-concur/purescript-concur-core/README.md

 npm run build
 ```

-#### Note that you would need to choose a Concur backend (such as the [React backend](https://pursuit.purescript.org/packages/purescript-concur-react)) before you can use the library to build UIs.
+#### Note that you will need to choose a Concur backend (such as the [React backend](https://pursuit.purescript.org/packages/purescript-concur-react)) before you can use the library to build UIs.